DoTheEvo/selfhosted-apps-docker/_knowledge-base/backup-vlans.md

 ### The Core concept

-The **absofucking essence** of VLANs is a clear understanding of two types of traffic - untagged and tagged.
+The **absofucking essence** of VLANs is a clear understanding of two types of ports - untagged and tagged.

 ![tagged_untagged_traffic](https://i.imgur.com/snTxTyf.gif)